Welcome, Guest. Please login or register.

 What happens if you load the file that contains the string and those variables aren't defined yet?

 Still isn't very readable.
-But I choose speed over readability of the language strings myself
+But I choose speed over readability of the language strings myself I don't care if I can't read them if it makes my forum twice as fast to use it another way I will.

 And I agree with Thantos' large post above